 - Soiled undergarments

-But it is also important to understand that bowel incontinence is not a normal part of aging.
+But it is also important to understand that incontinence is not a normal part of aging.
 However, bowel incontinence is a treatable condition and, in many cases, completely correctable.

 If bowel incontinence symptoms are affecting your everyday life, the first step in feeling more confident is to see your doctor to discuss your symptoms.
 Remember: Physicians specializing in incontinence treat patients with the same type of symptoms every day, so there is no reason to hesitate or feel embarrassed.
 Every day that you delay treatment is one more day you have to live with uncomfortable symptoms.
+Contact our doctors today for an appointment.